 - Chicken Noodle Soup would pair well with a Pinot Noir or perhaps a Chenin Blanc.

-- A Cream of Chicken Soup on the other hand would likely prefer a Sauvignon Blanc or Viognier.
+- Cream of Chicken Soup, on the other hand, would likely prefer a Sauvignon Blanc or Viognier.

 - If you are going for Gumbo consider a Pinot Noir.

-- For French Onion Soup give a French Beaujolais or Beaujolais Nouveau a go or perhaps opt for a White Burgundy.
+- For French Onion Soup try a French Beaujolais or Beaujolais Nouveau or perhaps opt for a White Burgundy.

-- A hearty Chicken Tortilla Soup will appreciate a staple Spanish wine like a Rioja.
+- Hearty Chicken Tortilla Soup will appreciate a staple Spanish wine like a Rioja.

-- A New England Clam Chowder needs a well oaked Chardonnay.
-Speaking of chowder, perhaps you are a Corn Chowder fan, if so grab the nearest bottle of German Riesling (dry) and let it knock your socks off!
+- New England Clam Chowder needs a well-oaked Chardonnay.
+Speaking of chowder, perhaps you are a Corn Chowder fan; if so, grab the nearest bottle of German Riesling (dry) and let it knock your socks off!

-- Finally, if Beef Stew with Vegetables is your gig, then you can't go wrong with a Cab or Shiraz for red wine lovers and if your preferences lean towards white wines, give a Gewurztraminer a go.
+- Finally, if Beef Stew with Vegetables is your gig, then you can't go wrong with a Cab or Shiraz for red wine lovers; if your preferences lean towards white wines, give a Gewurztraminer a go.